 Rule 14, SCRMC, provides that the court shall be lenient in the granting of continuances of trials for good cause shown when necessary to serve the ends of justice.
 Continuances are granted at the discretion of the magistrate.
 They may be ordered by the court on its own initiative if required by circumstance; for instance, if the court has another trial in progress at the time set for trial or if an amendment to the pleadings should necessitate a postponement.
 A continuance may also be granted on motion by a party to the suit, but the motion must be made for reasonable cause and at the earliest practical moment after circumstances justifying the continuance arise.
 Circumstances which might justify a continuance are illness of a witness or party (or attorney for one of the parties), or the unexpected absence of a witness at the time for trial, or the agreement of the parties to a continuance, or if one of the attorneys has another trial set for the same time.

-The magistrate may not continue a civil case beyond ninety (90) days from date of filing, however, without good cause having been shown the court.
-(See Order of the Chief Justice dated June 26, 1980).
+The magistrate may not continue a non-jury civil case beyond ninety (90) days from date of filing or a civil trial in which a jury trial has been requested beyond one-hundred twenty (120) days from the date of filing without good cause having been shown the court.
+(See Order of the Chief Justice dated February 14, 2011).